google/OpenSK/README.md

     ./setup.sh
     ```

-2. If Tock OS is already installed on your board, move to the next step.
+2. Next step is to install Tock OS as well as the OpenSK application on your
-    Otherwise, just run one of the following commands, depending on the board
-    you have:
+    board (**Warning**: it will erase the locally stored credentials).
+Run:

     ```shell
     # Nordic nRF52840-DK board
-    ./deploy.py os --board=nrf52840_dk
+    ./deploy.py --board=nrf52840dk --opensk
     # Nordic nRF52840-Dongle
-    ./deploy.py os --board=nrf52840_dongle
+    ./deploy.py --board=nrf52840_dongle --opensk
     ```

-3. Next step is to install/update the OpenSK application on your board
-    (**Warning**: it will erase the locally stored credentials).
-Run:

-    ```shell
-    ./deploy.py app --opensk
-    ```

-4. On Linux, you may want to avoid the need for `root` privileges to interact
+3. On Linux, you may want to avoid the need for `root` privileges to interact
     with the key.
 For that purpose we provide a udev rule file that can be
     installed with the following command: